nodejs/node/doc/api/fs.md

 operation.
 If an error occurs after the destination file has been opened for writing, Node.js will attempt to remove the destination.

-`flags` is an optional integer that specifies the behavior of the copy operation.
+`mode` is an optional integer that specifies the behavior of the copy operation.
 It is possible to create a mask consisting of the bitwise OR of two or more values (e.g.
 `fs.constants.COPYFILE_EXCL | fs.constants.COPYFILE_FICLONE`).